mgrimace/PiHole-Wireguard-and-Homebridge-on-Raspberry-Pi-Zero-2/README.md

 1. On your other computer that you want to also be able to log into the Pi from, open terminal and use `ssh-keygen -t rsa` to create a new SSH key pair.
 Alternatively, use one you already have.
 2. Copy the contents of the public key using `cat ~/id_rsa.pub`
-3. Login to the Pi using your working device, then use `echo [pate public key content here] >> ~/.ssh/authorized.keys`.
-If that doesn't work, try `authorized_keys`
+3. Login to the Pi using your working device, then use `echo [pate public key content here] >> ~/.ssh/authorized_keys`.
-4. Alternatively, use a text-editor like `nano ~/.ssh/authorized.keys` and paste your public key content to a new line in that file.
+4. Alternatively, use a text-editor like `nano ~/.ssh/authorized_keys` and paste your public key content to a new line in that file.
 If you're working with nano, press `esc` then `$` to wrap long strings of text (like these keys) to make it easy to read.
 Then hit `control + x` then `y` then `enter` to save your changes.
 5. Log out using your old device
 6. Log in using your new device, assuming you're using the defaults, you should be able to log-in using `ssh pi@raspberrypi.local` or `ssh -i ~/.ssh/[key name] [username]@[raspberry pi ip]` if you're not using defaults keys and/or user names
 7. Repeat steps 1-6 on any other devices you want to add